GeminiDRSoftware/DRAGONSWorkshops/Workshops/BasicDRAGONS-1hr/sphinx/reduce.rst

     Note that because
-    the target fills the field-of-view of the science frames, the sky flat here will not be usable, but it's okay, we are just playing while learning.
+    the target fills the field-of-view of the science frames, the sky flat in this particular case will not be usable, but it's okay, we are just exploring the ``reduce`` command-line here.

     [:ref:`Solution <basic1_solution_reduce2>`]